nuclear-tests/test-ghapy/README.md

 The `tree`

-Each check is a key-value pair where the key is the name of the check to perform and the value is the (JavaScript) script to be executed for that check.
+Each check is a key-value pair where the key is the name of the check to perform and the value is either a string, an array of strings or an object that holds the (JavaScript) script to be executed for that check.

 If the script evaluates to true then the check passes.
 If not, the check fails.